NOAA-ORR-ERD/nc_particles/README.md

 # nc_particles

-Project for the documentation, discussion,and Examples of a standard for a netcdf format for particle tracking Model results
+Project for the documentation, discussion, and Examples of a standard for a netcdf format for particle tracking model results

 This project contains: